vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

 - `/api/v1/series` & `/api/beta/sketches` it accounts for the vast majority of requests, it relays everything received on the Dogstatsd socket by the Agent.
 - `/api/v1/check_run` depends on the number of checks, but it usually accounts for much less data than metrics.

+The aforementionned details highlight that current Datadog Agents cannot be configured to only send metrics to a certain endpoint and other kind of data have to be sent to the endoints.
+We could envision work in the Agent that would introduce another configurable endpoint.
+This is exposed in the [Alternatives](#alternatives) chapter.

 ### Implementation